 The award-winning Language Together® approach was developed with teachers and curriculum experts, and features a unique Spot Color Immersion Method® that makes languages fun and easy for kids.
-Based on extensive linguistic and classroom research, our stories build vocabulary and pre-reading skills for kids ages 3 to 8.
+Based on extensive linguistic and classroom research, our stories build vocabulary and pre-reading skills for children ages 4 to 8.

 “I read these little stories on my own—in a new language!”

 Step by step, we present simple words and sentences, making the target language fun and non-intimidating for beginners.
 With practice, children will soon be able to finish each little reader on their own, giving them confidence and a sense of accomplishment.

 Loved by kids, teachers, and parents, our books are used in schools, libraries, churches, speech therapy centers, summer camps and homes around the world.
 They can be used to supplement a school language curriculum; as Free Voluntary Reading; as a homeschooling tool; or a bonding language experience for parent and child.

 As parents and teachers know, a happy child makes a happy student—one who is more likely to succeed!
 That’s why we try to bring sunshine and happiness into each and every one of our stories.
 Because at Language Together, we want kids to laugh AND learn!

 In 2012, Germaine started Chinese Together, an after school Chinese program for children ages 3 to 8.
 The pedagogical findings from this language lab resulted in the award-winning method featured in our books today.
 Germaine began her publishing career in 1997 at Living Language, the foreign language division of Penguin Random House.
 She was Director of Marketing for Lightbulb Press, publisher of the Wall Street Journal financial guides.
 She also managed international distribution for Harvard Business Publishing (publisher of the Harvard Business Review).
 Germaine has a BA in History, Phi Beta Kappa, from Columbia University.